Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Summary

-By performing a combined analysis of $\Delta R_{np}$ and $\alpha_D$ within the unified AMD framework, we have extracted favored symmetry energy parameters that simultaneously reproduce the PREX-II neutron skin and RCNP dipole polarizability data.
-The combined constraints favor a relatively large symmetry energy at saturation, $S_0 \simeq 34$ MeV, and a slope parameter in the range $L \simeq 66$--$75$ MeV, with only a weak dependence on the effective mass splitting.
+By performing a combined analysis of $\Delta R_{np}$ and $\alpha_D$ within the unified AMD framework, we have extracted favored symmetry energy parameters that are consistent with both the PREX-II neutron skin and RCNP dipole polarizability data.
+The combined constraints favor a relatively large symmetry energy at saturation, $S_0 \simeq 32$-34 MeV, and a slope parameter in the range $L \simeq 64$-87 MeV, with only a weak dependence on the effective-mass splitting.
 Furthermore, a correlation analysis reveals that the IVGDR predominantly probes the symmetry energy in the subsaturation density window $0.20 \le \rho/\rho_0 \le 0.57$.
-Within this region, we extract tight constraints on the density dependence of the symmetry energy, yielding $S(\rho)=10.5\pm0.63$ MeV at $\rho/\rho_0=0.20$ and $S(\rho)=23.1\pm0.4$ MeV at $\rho/\rho_0=0.57$.
+Within this region, we extract tight constraints on the density dependence of the symmetry energy, yielding $S(\rho=0.2\rho_0)=10.18\pm1.10$ MeV, and $S(\rho=0.57\rho_0)=22.31\pm1.32$ MeV.

-Nevertheless, the accurate description of $S(E)$ favors the parameter set with $S_0=30$ MeV and $L=61$ MeV, which seems different from the combination analysis with $\alpha_D$ and $\Delta R_{np}$.
-This difference indicates that a full quantitative description of the IVGDR strength function may require an extended exploration of the interaction parameter space and possibly additional dynamical ingredients.
+In the future, working with other microscopic approaches such as energy density functional method will be essential to further reduce the uncertainties in the symmetry energy and to achieve a more consistent description across different theoretical frameworks and experimental observables.